evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ## Summary

-`copy` function is quite powerful tool in ARM templates tool-belt.
-It's not very intuitive and sometimes quite hard to work with, but you can use trick to debug the result of `copy` element to `output` of ARM template deployment.
+`copy` function is quite powerful tool under the ARM templates tool-belt.
+It's not very intuitive in the beggining and sometimes quite hard to work with, but eventually you will find yourself comfortable using it and you can always use the "debug" trick.

 I used the same technique to implement other type of resources: